 The ultimate freedom when you’re in Ireland.
 Admittedly, I have never experienced this freedom as I haven’t rented a car in Ireland…yet.
 And I have a perfect rationalization for avoiding it which I won’t dive too deep into here, but I will just say it’s not the most financially sound decision for me as a solo traveler.
 But, it’s also something I want to do on one of my visits, so one day I will.

 That being said, those who do rent a car in Ireland can easily add a stop at the Cliffs of Moher to their Wild Atlantic Way road trip!
 You could stop on your way to overnight in Doolin or Liscannor depending on your route.
 Or spend a few nights in Doolin and simply drive 20 minutes to the Cliffs of Moher.

 No matter how you visit the Cliffs of Moher in Ireland, just make sure they’re on your itinerary.
-There are so many ways to visit them that suit any travel style and budget, it’s just up to you to decide how they fit in.
 I also have more tips on visiting the Cliffs of Moher, including safety and avoiding crowds, so be sure to check it out.